TresAmigosSD/SMV/docs/user/schema_discovery.md

 data usable for SMV and Spark, we need to create the Schema file.
 SMV has a Schema discovery tool to help user quickly create it.

+Note that this feature is currently only available in the Scala `smv-shell`, but will be implemented in the `smv-pyshell` in the future.

 ## Where to put the Csv files

 SMV will look for `smv.dataDir` when it load the configuration(see [Application Configuration](app_config.md) for deatails).
 If multiple places defined the parameter, the order of